Balloons are a party staple like no other. So much so that I bet you can’t really imagine a party or celebration without balloons?

 Natural latex rubber makes for the main material used to create biodegradable balloons, but that doesn’t mean that other chemicals are not added during their production.

-Are biodegradable balloons safe for the environment?
+Are biodegradable balloons good for the environment?

 Between plasticisers, preservatives, fire retardants and anti-fogging agents, biodegradable balloons are really anything but natural.

-Even worse, their biodegradable capabilities don’t live up to the marketing claims, which means that biodegradable balloons are not very good for the environment.
+Even worse, their biodegradable capabilities don’t live up to the marketing claims, which means that biodegradable balloons are not good for the environment.

 Many biodegradable balloons have been found to not meaningfully degrade after 16 weeks of composting.
 This is despite the fact that composting standards require biodegradable materials to fully disintegrate after 12 weeks.
 This is true for items such as compostable bags.